pupak250194/Physical-Methods-of-Biology---Enzyme-Reactions/README.md

 # Stochastic chemical kinetics

-This read me has been written by Ale Lo Cuoco
+This README file has been written by Ale Lo Cuoco and it is about the subfolder named stochastic-chemical-kinetics-main.
+The README part related to the Diff-Eqs subfolder and the GUI's still needs to be written by me.
+Have fun and keep updated as we continue to modify our project <3

 Stochastic chemical kinetics using Gillespie algorithm (also stochastic simulation algorithm or SSA) and chemical master equation (CME), with application to enzyme kinetics.